Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 \spara{Parameter setting.} Since the degree or hyperedge cardinality distribution varies significantly across datasets, we set different default parameters and their variations for two distinct groups of datasets based on their size.
 The specific values and variations of these parameters are detailed in Table~\ref{tab:exp_param_variation}.
 The default values are underlined.

 \spara{Algorithms.} To the best of our knowledge, our problem does not have any direct competitors.
-Fraction-based approaches~\cite{kpcore,alphabetap} are applicable to unipartite and bipartite graphs.
-Although \cite{bu2023hypercore} is designed for hypergraphs, it does not consider the support value of the neighbour structure.
-Thus, direct comparison is challenging.
-Thus, we compare the proposed algorithms with the $(k,g)$-core in our main experiments.
-For some experimental tasks, we use other fraction-based approaches to check the tendency of the results when the fraction threshold increases.
+Fraction-based approaches~\cite{alphabetap,kpcore} are applicable to unipartite and bipartite graphs.
+Although \cite{bu2023hypercore} is designed for hypergraphs, it does not consider the support value of the neighbour structure, so direct comparison is challenging.
+Thus, we compare the proposed algorithms with the $(k,g)$-core (Section~\ref{sec:kgcore_comp}) in our main experiments.
+For some experimental tasks, we use other fraction-based approaches to check the results when the fraction threshold increases.

 \spara{Experimental environment.} All experiments were run on a Linux machine with Intel Xeon $6248$R and $256$GB of RAM.